 Counting up to Green

 What is a Green Job?
 With infographics and PDF files, Ethan Pollack of this site assesses the green economy and its implications for growth and equity.
 What is a green job?
-We tend to think of a green job as one that benefits the environment, but illustrations tend to be limited to fossil fuels vs. renewable energy.
-In fact, whether to categorize a specific occupation as a green job is not always straightforward: what about bus drivers, software engineers who help design smart-grid technologies, or commercial construction workers?
+We think of a green job as one that benefits the environment, but illustrations tend to be limited to fossil fuels vs. renewable energy.
+Whether to categorize a specific occupation as a green job is not always straightforward: what about bus drivers, software engineers who help design smart-grid technologies or commercial construction workers?
 The economy comprises more than coal miners and solar panel installers.
 Many occupations have significant roles to play along the spectrum between the fossil fuel economy and a “clean” economy.
-Without a definition of what green jobs are, it is difficult to count them, much less determine what role green jobs and industries play in today’s economy.
+Without a definition of green jobs, it isn’t easy to count them, much less determine what role green jobs and industries play in today’s economy.
 Access Here

 The Dust Bowl: Man-Made Ecological Disaster in Our Recent Past.